 Health Issues

-• Kidney Disease.
-Chronic kidney disease leads to dehydration, which causes the stool to dry out and become hard.
+Kidney Disease.
+Chronic kidney disease leads to dehydration, which results in dry and hard stool.

 Environmental Factors